maiahalle/DS105_Group_Final_Project/README.md

 | AustinScottGA08  | day  |  276  |
 | AustinScottGA08  | more  |  274  |

-This is a snippet of what our CSV file looks like.
+This is a snippet of what our word_count.csv file looks like.
 On the far left is Rep. Austin Scott's Twitter handle.
-In the middle are 5 of his top 50 frequently used keywords.
+In the middle are five of his top 50 frequently used keywords.
 Finally, on the far right is how many times each word was used in our time frame.

 ---
 **CSV Files:**

-Because the CSV files were too large to upload to GitHub, we uploaded them onto Google Drive:
+Because the CSV files were too large to upload to GitHub, we uploaded them onto Google Drive and can be accesed through these links:

 [grouped.csv](https://drive.google.com/file/d/1dQA9-0dUVCP86vxsk16WZewj3J7u6yGM/view?usp=drive_web)